 - Blank six-sided dice - Yes, these are exactly what they sound like: Dice with no pips or spots or numbers.
 They're blank cubes, which means you can not only use them to create your own custom dice but they can be used as game markers or counting cubes.

-- Deluxe six-sided dice - These are high-quality, fancy dice manufactured by Chessex or Koplow Games with deep and vibrant swirled colors and gem-like finishes.
+- Deluxe six-sided dice - These are high-quality, fancy dice manufactured by companies such as Chessex or Koplow Games, and feature deep and vibrant swirled colors and gem-like finishes.

 - Foam six-sided dice - These are good dice if you need something sturdy but lightweight or maybe even stackable.
 Available in sizes up to 100mm.